 The build is a one-time cost.
 The running is not.

-What integration costs that most quotes skip
+Which integration costs do most quotes skip?

 Connecting an agent to live business systems is where many quotes fall short.
 API access, data mapping, error handling, and permission scoping each require time that headline build quotes often exclude.